amd/aocl-crypto/docs/internal/design.md

 # Introduction
 ## Preface
-AOCL Crypto library described in this document is a part of AOCL Library that provides a portable interface to cryptographic operations.
+AOCL Cryptography library described in this document is a part of AOCL Library that provides a portable interface to cryptographic operations.
 The interface is designed to be user friendly, while still providing low-level primitives.
 This document includes: